 Why 8-week sessions?
 Can I just try it out?

-What should I wear?
+What should I wear for aerial dance?

 Training and Private Lessons